Introduction to Chart Patterns -Chart patterns indicate probabilities, not certainties

 - Reliability: 4/10

-Double tops and bottoms are very common patterns in financial markets.
-However, they are not considered reliable patterns.
-These patterns are confirmed when a price movement hits support or resistance levels twice but it is unable to pass through.
-The timeframe of these patterns includes a couple of weeks to several months.
+Double tops and bottoms are common patterns in financial markets, though they are not considered highly reliable.
+These patterns are confirmed when a price movement tests a support or resistance level twice but fails to break through.
+The timeframe for these patterns typically ranges from a few weeks to several months.

 (i) Double Bottom